alexDavis28/CV-typst/content/experience.typ

   - I worked during my gap year as a Tech Scholar in the Software group on a number of projects - getting to work with VR simulation, closed-loop environmental control/monitoring, systems administration and web apps.
   - I also developed a variety of soft skills, including teamwork, document writing and presentation skills.
   - I participated in the internal Tech Scholar Project competition, for which my project team won "Best Presentation".
-  - Additionally, I volunteered for CC at the Hills Road Careers Fair and was able to speak to students about taking a gap year in industry.
+  - Additionally, I volunteered for Cambridge Consultants at the Hills Road Careers Fair and was able to speak to students about taking a gap year in industry.

   #v(5pt)